DynamoDB Global Secondary Index (GSI) - The Ultimate Guide

 DynamoDB global secondary index is a type of index containing a partition key and a sort key different from the base table's primary key.
 It is known as the "global" secondary index since the queries on the index can access data from multiple partitions of the base table.

 The throughput of DynamoDB GSIs is independent of the base table.
 You need to define the provisioned throughput for the table and each associated GSI when you create them.
 However, throttling on a GSI can affect the base table when the GSI has an insufficient write capacity.
+It's important to monitor and adjust the provisioned throughput settings to ensure optimal performance.

 How to Create a DynamoDB GSI?

-Creating a global secondary index is pretty straightforward.
+Creating a global secondary index is straightforward.
 You can either define it at the table creation or add it to an existing table.

 Defining a GSI for a New Table